 Q: How did you come up with the name “Pisgah Pride”?

 A: We hope to instill a new pride in how we, the public owners and users of Pisgah, take care of the forest and the facilities in it.
 Too often we see examples of people not taking enough pride in how this beautiful forest is maintained, and we want to promote a new mindset in that regard.

 Q: What should I bring?

-A: A bag lunch, your own re-usable water bottle (bring a filled bottle; we will have coolers at each site for re-filling), plus whatever you think is appropriate for working in Pisgah in late April.
+A: A bag lunch, your own re-usable water bottle (filled - we will have coolers at each site for re-filling), plus whatever you think is appropriate for working in Pisgah in early May.
 Some suggestions:

 Work gloves (we will have gloves available for those who don’t bring their own)